-Carlos has taught as an Adjunct Instructor in the Master’s of Disaster Management program at Florida International University and a guest lecturer on disaster resilience and risk reduction at the University of Miami.
-He himself holds a Master’s Degree in Public Administration from Florida International University, is a Certified Emergency Manager (CEM), and has represented the U.S. internationally through his disaster management work with the United Nations, the North Atlantic Treaty Organization, and the Asia-Pacific Economic Consortium.
+Carlos holds a master’s degree in Public Administration from Florida International University and is a Certified Emergency Manager (CEM).
+Carlos has served as an Adjunct Instructor in the Masters of Disaster Management program at Florida International University and is a guest lecturer on disaster resilience and risk reduction at the University of Miami and Georgetown University.
+He is a frequent lecturer on disaster risk reduction and emergency management and is regularly interviewed by regional and national news media.
+Due to his extensive expertise in disaster management, Carlos has represented the U.S. at the United Nations, the North Atlantic Treaty Organization, and the Asia-Pacific Economic Consortium.

-Carlos J. Castillo, CEM, was interviewed by Jacksonville’s CBS@47 and FOX30 Action News’ Letisha Bereola discussing FEMA’s approach to preparing for hurricane season 2020 in the wake of a pandemic and what to do to be ready to handle the possible effects of the now downgraded but still strong Tropical Storm Isaias:
+Carlos J. Castillo, CEM, was interviewed by Jacksonville’s CBS@47 and FOX30 Action News’ Letisha Bereola discussing FEMA’s approach to preparing for hurricane season 2020 in the wake of a pandemic and what to do to be ready to handle the possible effects of Tropical Storm Isaias:

 - Master’s Degree in Public Administration, Florida International University

 - Certified Emergency Manager

 Nationwide Emergency Alert Test Set for October 4 – Here’s What You Need to Know

 Understanding the Emergency Alert System (EAS): An Overview The Emergency Alert System (EAS) serves as a lifeline, providing critical emergency…

 Tidal Basin Cares Proudly Sponsored and Participated in the Pets 4 Life 1 & 5K Walk/Run Event

 On Saturday, September 30th, Tidal Basin team members, Heather Stickler, Cynthia Gutierrez-White, and Melissa Gordon, along with their spouses, children, and…